Mitchina/python_django_proj6_Al.taCucinaTest/README.md

 - Right click on the word 'Databases', click on 'Create', and then click on 'Database'.

 - Give the database a name of: ```ACTest-project```.
+- Before saving it, go to the 'Security' tab, and click on the plus sign in the 'Privileges', and write in those fields:
+'Grantee' = postgres, 'Privileges' = all, 'Grantor' = postgres.
-- Save the database and close the pgAdmin 4 application.
+- Now you can save the database and close the pgAdmin 4 application.

 ### 1.9 - Add an extension to your web browser Google Chrome.